-The Paducah Area Chamber of Commerce’s Annual Meeting and Business Celebration sponsored by Lourdes and CSI was held at the Julian Carroll Convention Center on January 26 with approximately 750 attendees.
+The Paducah Area Chamber of Commerce’s Annual Meeting and Business Celebration sponsored by Mercy Health and CSI was held at the Julian Carroll Convention Center on January 25 with a crowd of more than 700 attendees.

-Outgoing board chair, Tammy Zimmerman, President/CEO of Payment Plus, officially passed the gavel to Leon Owens, President of Swift & Staley, as the board chair for 2018.
+Outgoing board chair Leon Owens, President of Swift & Staley, Inc., officially passed the gavel to Daniel Jones, co-owner of Strawberry Hills Pharmacy, as the board chair for 2019.
 The Chamber also honored several area businesses and individuals with their annual awards (note: additional information on the awards is attached):

-- Business of the Year – Community Financial Services Bank
+- Business of the Year – Credit Bureau Systems, Inc.

-- Small Business of the Year – Lundberg Medical Imaging, owners Dr. Gersh and Terri Lundberg
+- Small Business of the Year – i5 design group, inc.

-- Non-Profit Organization of the Year – Purchase Area Sexual Assault and Child Advocacy Center
+- Non-Profit Organization of the Year – Family Service Society

-- Chamber Volunteer of the Year – Jessica Newman with Advantage Insurance
+- Chamber Volunteer of the Year – Bradley Shoulta

-- Leadership Paducah Alumnus of the Year – Darlene Mazzone, Publisher of Paducah Life Magazine and owner of Mazzone Communications.
-This award is selected and presented by the Leadership Paducah Foundation.
+- Leadership Paducah Alumnus of the Year – Susan Guess.
+This award is selected and presented by the Leadership Paducah Alumni Association.

-- Young Leader of Western Kentucky – Matt Snow, Executive Director of Facilities, Baptist Health Paducah.
-This award is selected by the Four Rivers Business Journal.
+- Young Leader of Western Kentucky – Lakilia Bedeau, Director of Tornado Alley YSC, Paducah Public Schools.
+This award is selected and presented by the Four Rivers Business Journal of The Paducah Sun.
 There were 10 finalists honored.

-Suzanne Farmer (Lourdes) and Mike Mallory (WPSD Local 6) served as the emcees for evening.
+Suzanne Farmer (Mercy Health) and Todd Duff (Innovations Branding House) served as the emcees for evening.

 Additional information about award winners:

-Note: All Chamber award recipients must be a member of the Paducah Area Chamber of Commerce
+Note: All recipients must be a member of the Paducah Area Chamber of Commerce

-Business of the Year (more than 15 employees) – Community Financial Services Bank (CFSB)
+Business of the Year (more than 15 employees) – Credit Bureau Systems, Inc.

-Small Business of the Year (15 or less employees) – Lundberg Medical Imaging
+Small Business of the Year (15 or less employees) – i5 design group, inc.

-Entrepreneur of the Year – Sara Bradley, chef and owner of freight house
+Entrepreneur of the Year – the dirt road boutique and owner Heather Abanatha

 This award is open to Chamber members who established a business within the past five years, recognized for innovative products or services, demonstrates community involvement and exceptional performance and growth.

-Chamber Volunteer of the Year – Jessica Newman, Advantage Insurance
+Chamber Volunteer of the Year – Bradley Shoulta

 This award is presented to someone who has made significant contributions to the goals and mission of the Chamber, donated time and/or resources and embodies the ideals of volunteerism and provided leadership in a key area.

-Leadership Paducah Alumnus of the Year – Darlene Mazzone, Publisher of Paducah Life Magazine and owner of Mazzone Communications, Leadership Paducah Class 1 Member
+Leadership Paducah Alumnus of the Year – Susan Guess with Paducah Bank and Leadership Paducah Class #8

-This award is selected and presented by the Leadership Paducah Foundation.
+This award is selected and presented by the Leadership Paducah Alumni Association.
 Criteria includes: sought out opportunities to improve the Paducah community; innovative; inspired others to assist in the process of accomplishing the vision; leads by example; provided encouragement and recognition to those who worked together to accomplish the goal.